telerik/kendo-react-layout/docs/panelbar/index.md

 # PanelBar Overview

-The Kendo UI PanelBar for React is a component that displays hierarchical data as a multi-level, expandable component.
-It is designed as a stateless component, which means that to store its state and configuration options, you should use a high-order component.
+The PanelBar for React is a stateless component that displays hierarchical data as a multi-level, expandable component.
+To store its state and configuration options, you should use a high-order component.

-The Kendo UI PanelBar for React is part of the Layout `npm` package of the Kendo UI suite for React.
+The component is part of the Layout `npm` package of the Kendo UI suite for React.

-**Figure 1: A template of the Kendo UI PanelBar for React**
+**Figure 1: A template of the PanelBar for React**

 ![Template of the Kendo UI PanelBar for React](images/panelbar.png)